DPlayer234/houston-tools/README.md

 Optionally loads Azur Lane game data collected by the Azur Lane Data Collector in this repo.

-This bot uses serenity and poise "next" versions, so there may be sudden internal changes when those update.
+This bot uses serenity "next" versions, so there may be sudden internal changes when those update.

 ## Setup